AtharvaU8/chessvault.github.io/README.md

 4. Educational and Interactive
 	- It can serve as an educational tool to help users learn about encryption and chess concepts in a gamified way.
-	-It can also engage users, making security practices more interactive.
+	- It can also engage users, making security practices more interactive.

 In summary, Castle File: chess-based file encryption stands out as an innovative, interactive, and user-customizable approach to securing data, where each encryption session is as unique as the game that produces it.